Mère (restaurateur): Elsewhere

 Les Mères Allard were a mother-in-law and daughter-in-law in Paris.
 Marthe Meuriot married Marcel Allard in 1920, and together they opened a bistro in the 13th arrondissement.
 Her specialties included Burgundy stew, pot-au-feu, and jugged rabbit.
-They moved to Rue Saint-Andre-des-Arts in the 5th arrondissement and she continued to produce Burgundian dishes such as poached pike with beurre blanc, roast guinea fowl, and lamb stew.
+They moved to Rue Saint-André-des-Arts in the 5th arrondissement and she continued to produce Burgundian dishes such as poached pike with beurre blanc, roast guinea fowl, and lamb stew.
 After World War II her son and his wife, Fernande, took over, and Fernande also became known as Mère Allard.
 Her specialties included pâté en croûte, cassoulet, veal with onions and bacon, lamb stew, lentils with salt pork, braised beef with carrots, and chicken in red wine.
 As of 2001 the restaurant was still in operation.

 Mère Crouzier was born in Périgord and from 1945 to 1986 worked at La Croix-Blanche, one of the oldest inns in France, in Chaumont-sur-Tharonne in Sologne.
 The restaurant, which was owned by her husband's parents, has had female chefs throughout its history, starting in 1779.
 She developed her specialty, rabbit Albicocco, in 1969.

 Mère Adrienne Biasin, born in a small village near Parme, opened Chez la Vielle at 37 Rue de l'Arbre-Sec in Paris when she was 25 and operated it from 1958 thru 1993, initially serving mostly workers from les Halles.
 Jacques Maniere and Raymond Oliver were frequent customers.
 She became well known after Phillippe Couderc, an influential food critic, wrote about her in his column.
 The restaurant had only 30 seats and reservations were booked three months in advance.
 Her Christmas menu was published by Marie Claire in 1976 and she afterward complained about the deluge of new customers, saying "They all want only these dishes.
 They do not understand that food must be different every day."
 She had a television series for two years and wrote a column for Madame Figaro.
 As of 2001 the restaurant is still in operation but Mère Adrienne had retired.

 Mère Barale was born in Nice in 1916.
 In 1933 at age 17 she took over the operation of her parents' restaurant, Chez Paulin et Ma, in the Riquier neighborhood.
 Her specialities were traditional Niçoise dishes including trouchia, an omelet with bay, cheese, and chard, tourta de blea, a chard pie, pissaldiera, a pizza-like onion tart, estocaficada, a tomato-based fish stew, doba a la nissarda, a beef stew served with ravioli, and socca, a crisp garbanzo-flour griddled crepe.
 Nice-Matin called her "the most delicious monument of Nice's heritage."
 As of 2001 she was still running the restaurant.
 Mere Maury (born Marie-Louise Gélibert in 1863 in Bourg-de-Péage), married Annet Maury in 1885.
 In 1894 she inherited her parents' cafe and added ravioli to the menu.
 She died in 1941.